Check out these pages for details on additional features.

 If you select another letter SynPhony reanalyzes the story and produces the results automatically again.
 If you navigate away from this page and then return to it the program fills in the last story you checked automatically.
 So if you want to check another text you will first have to delete the entire text and replace it with a new text.
 To do this, click in the text box, press “Ctrl+a” and then press “Delete”.

 The buttons above the text input box let you do several more analyses on the text.
-The button “Check Decodability” checks for readability with the currently selected letters.
+The button “Check Decodability” checks for readability with the currently selected letters as already discussed above.
 The other buttons give you statistics about the text.
 The “Details”, “Summary”, “Letters”, “Syllable” and “Words” buttons create tables with their respective results.
 These results would allow you to check and compare multiple texts or stories by checking them one after the other and copying the results into a spreadsheet.

 Each of the tables can be copied to the clipboard and then pasted into either a spreadsheet or word processor.
 The font size can be modified.
 You can also sort some of the tables by any of the columns.
 Simply click once on a column header to sort the table by that column.
 Clicking again reverses the sort order.
 You can also filter the table by any column.
 Type in the green filter box that contains the text: Search....
 To clear all the filter boxes press the red circle on the right side of the column headers.